joboog/r2ogs6/JOSS/paper.md

 These packages still rely on external execution of the associated simulation program.

 Altough there already exist the `OpenGeoSys 6` `Python` interface `ogs6py`, we consider an `R` interface to be just as important, as `R` is a well known language in the environmental and geosciences.
-Furthermore, since `R` is a popular language in the field of data science with many powerful packages for data analysis and visualisation, e. g. `dplyr` [@r-dplyr] and `ggplot2` [@r-ggplot2], it's a natural choice for processing data generated by simulation tools such as `OpenGeoSys 6`.
+Furthermore, since `R` is a popular language in the field of data science with many powerful packages for data analysis and vizualisation, e. g. `dplyr` [@r-dplyr] and `ggplot2` [@r-ggplot2], it's a natural choice for processing data generated by simulation tools such as `OpenGeoSys 6`.
-`r2ogs6` follows a similar design approach compared to `FloPy`,  `ogs5py`, `ogs6py` and `r2ogs5`: it provides an object-oriented approach with `R` functions to set-up an `OpenGeoSys 6` simulation, call the respective executable and import the output of finished simulations (see section *Package Structure* for more details).
+`r2ogs6` follows a similar design approach compared to `FloPy`,  `ogs5py`, `ogs6py` and `r2ogs5`: it provides an object-oriented approach with `R` classes and functions to set-up an `OpenGeoSys 6` simulation, call the respective executable and import the output of finished simulations (see section *Package Structure* for more details).

 Moreover, `r2ogs6` can facilitate the calibration of `OpenGeoSys 6` models.
 One possibility is to use implemented functions to design ensemble runs.
 A second possibility is to use available `R` packages for model calibration such as  `lhs` [@lhs], `mlrBO` [@mlrMBO].
-For `R` users who do not have a lot of (or any) experience with, yet an interest in environmental and geoscientific sub--surface simulations, `r2ogs6` provides a good starting point.
+For `R` users who do not have a lot of (or any) experience with environmental and geoscientific sub--surface simulations, yet an interest in such, `r2ogs6` provides a good starting point.
 Utilizing `r2ogs6`, users can easily set up their first `OpenGeoSys 6` simulations by choosing one of the provided benchmark files.
 Moreover, with `R` scripts and `R--Markdown` or `JupyteR` notebooks, modeling workflows can easily be documented, published and shared with peers.